cxw42/git-find/README.md

 - Detailed tests

-    All tests other than index tests may require checking out a worktree with one or more of the given refs.
+    All tests other than index tests may require checking out a worktree with one or more of the given revs.
     Therefore, they may be much slower than name-only tests.
-However, if the only ref given is `]]` (working directory), detailed tests can be executed without checking out a worktree, so the slowdown is not as bad.
+However, if the only rev given is `]]` (working directory), detailed tests can be executed without checking out a worktree, so the slowdown is not as bad.

 # DIFFERENCES FROM FIND(1)